fabianmartins/alienattack.workshop/README.md

 The purpose of AWS Alien Attack is to create a fun environment where you can taste and think about different aspects of serverless architectures for (near) real-time ingesting and processing of data at AWS.
 You can use Alien Attack to think, exercise, and talk about best practices for development, about security, databases and so on.

+<details><summary>
 AWS Alien Attack runs very close at zero-cost for one user, but there is cost.
-Check more details about the services/products used in this list:
+Check more details about the services/products used in this list.</summary>

 * **CDK**: AWS Alien Attack was built using CDK for the infrastructure deployment.
 To know more about CDK, check [what is CDK](https://docs.aws.amazon.com/CDK/latest/userguide/what-is.html), and visit its [github repository](https://github.com/awslabs/aws-cdk).
 Also, take some time to explore this [workshop](https://cdkworkshop.com/).
 * **Cloud9**: Cloud9 it will be your "development environment".
 To know more about Cloud9, including pricing, click [here](https://aws.amazon.com/cloud9/).
 Cloud9 provides free tier.